Choose your answers to the questions and click 'Next' to see the next set of questions. You can skip questions if you would like and come

 Question 3535.In Woolf's Mrs. Dalloway, why does Septimus tries to kill himself after seeing his psychiatrist, Dr. Bradshaw?

-Question 3838.Which lines from Eliot's 'The Waste Land' may offer an explanation of the poem's disjointed structure and inclusion of countless snippets of other texts?
+Question 3838.Which line (or lines) from T. S. Eliot's 'The Waste Land' may offer an explanation of the poem's disjointed structure and inclusion of countless snippets of other texts?

-Question 4040.William Langland's Piers Plowman is which type of poem?
+Question 4040.William Langland's Piers Plowman is which an allegorical poem, which differs from other kinds of poems because allegorical poems are _____.

 Question 4141.In a surprise twist in Dickens' Great Expectations, which character is revealed to be the child of Magwitch?